 - Provide personalized advice to customers and employees to clean their hands before and after using taxis and shared transportation.

-- Conduct mandatory health and safety training on COVID-19 for all employees and drivers.
+- Conduct mandatory health and safety training concerning COVID-19 for all employees and drivers.

-- Taxi apps (such as Careem and Uber) are obliged to specify the number of passengers allowed per trip (according to social sector protocols).
+- Taxi applications (such as Careem and Uber) are obliged to specify the number of passengers allowed per trip (according to social sector protocols).